Sequential Fair Resource Allocation under a Markov Decision Process Framework

 \section{Sequential Setting: Heuristic Algorithm}

-In this section, we propose a simple and computationally efficient heuristic algorithm, which we name \textit{Sequential Allocations with Fairness based on Future Estimates} (SAFFE), as well as its variant SAFFE-Discounted.
+In this section, we propose an intuitive and computationally efficient algorithm, named \textit{Sequential Allocations with Fairness based on Future Estimates} (SAFFE), and its variant SAFFE-Discounted.
 This online algorithm uses Algorithm~\ref{alg:waterfilling-base} as a sub-routine to compute the allocations at each step $t$.